Five tips for young apologists

 Want to get confident talking about what you believe?
 Start here.

-It seems strange to be writing an article with advice for young apologists.
+It seems strange to be writing an article with advice for young apologists (i.e. someone who defends the truths of Chrsitianity).
 After all, I still think of myself as young!
 There are many “seasoned” apologists I turn to for advice and direction that are much older and more experienced than me (don’t worry, dad, I won’t mention any names!).
-But since I’m turning 40 this May, I do have some insights for younger apologists that I have learned along the way
+But I do have some insights for younger apologists that I have learned along the way